sgluss/simpledb-python/README.md

 ## Transaction Commands

-In addition to the above data commands, your program should also support database transactions by also implementing these commands:
+In addition to the above data operations, your program should also support transactions by implementing these operations:

-* `BEGIN` – Open a new transaction block. **Transactions can be nested;** a `BEGIN` can be issued inside of an existing block.
+* `BEGIN` – Start a new transaction. **Transactions can be nested;** a `BEGIN` can be issued inside of an existing transaction.
-* `ROLLBACK` – Undo commands issued in the current transaction, and closes it Returns an error if no transaction is in progress.
+* `ROLLBACK` – Undo operations issued in the current transaction and closes it.
-* `COMMIT` – Close **all** open transactions, permanently applying the changes made in them.
   Returns an error if no transaction is in progress.
+* `COMMIT` – Close **all** open transactions and permanently apply the changes made in them.
+Returns an error if no transaction is in progress.

-Any data command that is run outside of a transaction should commit immediately.
-Here are some example command sequences:
+Any operation run outside of a transaction should apply immediately.

+Here are some example operations:

 ```
 INPUT	          OUTPUT